heliguy4599/antlerscript-docs/classes.md

 ## Constructing an Instance

 To construct an instance of a constructable class is simple.
-Reference the class (usually through a variable that points to it) and use braces to supply the class's constructor with it's required or optional values.
+Reference the class (usually through a variable that points to it) and use braces to supply the class's constructor with its required or optional values.
 If no values are required, the braces must still be present, but won't need any values within them.
 Here is an example of constructing a class that requires one value:

 ```ruby
 let Example = Class(